Consistently improving energy efficiency

 thyssenkrupp implements systematic energy management in its production and service processes.
 This helps conserve resources and reduce energy costs.
 It also delivers a major contribution to climate protection.
 With energy consumption of almost 73 terawatt hours (TWh) worldwide in fiscal year 2016/2017, maximizing energy efficiency also makes good business sense.

 Groupwide Energy Efficiency Program

 The Groupwide Energy Efficiency Program (GEEP) is aimed at achieving sustainable efficiency gains of 3.5 TWh by fiscal 2019/2020.
 This is one of seven Indirect Financial Targets at thyssenkrupp.

 The basis and prerequisite for these efficiency gains is systematic energy management in our production and service processes.
 Group companies with relevant energy consumption must therefore additionally align their energy management with the requirements of the ambitious ISO 50001 standard, again by fiscal 2019/2020.
 Of the more than 50 companies concerned, a quarter already met these requirements in the reporting year.
-Related to annual energy consumption, ISO 50001 is roughly two thirds implemented.
+Related to annual energy consumption, ISO 50001 is roughly 90 percent implemented.

 Continuous improvement process

 To support the continuous improvement process, regular efficiency and benchmark analyses are carried out.
 For example plant inspections are performed to identify optimization potential and develop solutions.
 By learning from each other we can ensure that these findings are quickly used at other sites.
 For this reason, regular expert workshops are held to promote knowledge sharing, for example at annual Energy Efficiency Days.

 Energy consumption levels and breakdown